LeadHaste

 Predictive Lead Scoring Models

 Key operational needs: clean labeled conversion data, holdout validation, and regular retraining to prevent drift.
-I emphasize interpretability: use SHAP or feature importances to map model outputs back to lead scoring criteria so reps trust and act on predictive scores.

 Implementing AI Lead Scoring

-I focus on practical setup, clean input data, and clear score-to-action rules so sales can act immediately.
+Practical setup, clean input data, and clear score-to-action rules so sales can act immediately.

 Steps for Implementation